Dhunge dhara: Rajkulo repairs

 The state canals have received attention as well.
 Because the canal of Patan was found to be in the best condition, compared to the canals of Bhaktapur and Kathmandu, in 2005 a project was started to bring it back to life.
 When the canal is completely restored, an estimated 40 hitis will start working again.
 At this time the canal has reached Thecho, about five kilometers from Patan Durbar Square.
 The project was halted for some years, due to a lack of funds, but will be resumed in 2020.
 The water will be directed towards Saptapatal Pokhari.

 In 2016 a rajkulo used for irrigation in Bidur Municipality, Nuwakot, that had been damaged in 2015, was repaired and improved by the Community For Business Development and Promotion Society (COBDEPS).

-Exceptional dhunge dharas
+Unusual dhunge dhara

 Some hitis stand out because they deviate in a significant way from the expected architecture.